gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

 While this may seem extreme, it is really just a form of preparedness.
 If your driver doesn't know how to react, then you need more drive practice.

-No game strategy to Strategic driving
+No game strategy → Strategic driving
 -------------------------------------

 Similar to drive practice, this is something that many inexperienced teams ignore.
 A sports example is handy - even with the most talented players, a team won’t go far without good game strategy.